 What happens if I am accepted into the Exchange Programme?

-How do I go about getting approval from the Department of Psychology?
+How do I get approval from the Department of Psychology?

-Email the Psychology Exchange Adviser in the Department and indicate
+Step 1: Email the Psychology Exchange Adviser and indicate

 - how many semesters you will be studying overseas (S1, S2 or full year)

-- what year of Psychology you will be studying while away (200-level or 300-level Psychology
+- what year of Psychology you will be studying while away (200-level or 300-level)

 This should include:

 - a wish list of papers that you would like to study overseas and any available information about those papers, e.g., a description of the paper content and assessment (do not send links only; copy full paper descriptions into your email message)

 - a copy of your student record